yamadashy/repopack/README.md

 ## 🤝 Contribution

 We welcome contributions from the community!
-To get started, please refer to our [Contributing Guide](CONTRIBUTING.md).
+To get started, please refer to our [Contribution Guide](CONTRIBUTING.md).

 ### Contributors